HakanUcaar/Optionable/README.md

 # Optionable
-Add options pattern to your project
+Add option ability to your class

 ## Sample